ruisoftware/DBDataCompare/README.md

 ### Why reinventing the wheel?
 Well, I wrote this back in 2002 in one afternoon, using the beloved Delphi 7 at the time.
 I couldn't find any tool quickly, so I decided to write my own.<br>
-As I said, this was done just to satisfy my needs back then, so the tool is pretty raw in terms of GUI appearance and performance, but is beautifully small.
+This was done just to satisfy my needs back then, so the tool is pretty raw in terms of GUI appearance and performance, but is beautifully small.<br>

 <br>
 ### Future plans?
 Nope.
-I no longer work with Delphi and just decided to create this repository to post some of my old code, instead of being lost in some forgotten hard drive.
-Hopefully might help other users.
+I no longer work with Delphi and just decided to create this repository to post some of my old code, instead of being lost in some forgotten hard drive.<br>
+Nowadays, this kind of functionality is present in almost every IDE, so I don't have any reason or motivation to improve this tool.<br>
+Nevertheless, maybe some users might find this tool interesting.